ayatakegami/rps/README.md

     Download (https://github.com/ayatakegami/rps.git)
     Install necessary package dependencies
-        (This includes pip install python-dotenv on terminal)
+        (This includes pip install python-dotenv on Mac terminal)

 Set Up:
     Create an Anaconda virtual environment specific to this project Navigate from repository to text editor of choice

 Usage
-    Edit env file to customize PLAYER_NAME in text editor In Mac terminal, enter pwd to identify present working directory Enter cd to file where you have downloaded the rock paper scissors exercise, then cd to rps.
++ Edit env file to customize PLAYER_NAME in text editor
++ In Mac terminal, enter pwd to identify present working directory
++ Enter cd to file where you have downloaded the rock paper scissors exercise, then cd to rps.
-    Run python game.py in Mac terminal
++ Run python game.py in Mac terminal